 You may also have other requirements such as international payments, financing, working capital, company insurance, merchant services or private banking.

 There's a limited range of options for commercial customers, offering completely fee-free accounts.
 These are typically available for sole traders, limited companies and limited liability partnerships.
 Here are the most popular accounts:

 Lloyds Bank offers new businesses fee-free banking for 18 months, and switchers six months.
-You can apply for your account online and manage your account using their telephone or internet services.
+You can apply directly online and manage your account using their telephone or Internet services.
 You get the following from Lloyds: